ThePencilSharpener/Biotech-SKANZ-Frontend/navigation/legal&ethical.md

 ### Creative Commons License (Fair, Use, Copyright)

 Creative commons provides free licenses that can be used to tell people how to use the creation.
-* It tells them what can or cannot be done with there IP
+* It tells them what can or cannot be done with their IP
-* It makes it easier for creators because instead of everyone requesting the creator for permission to use it, CC grants specific permissions for other's to use their work
+* It makes it easier for creators because, instead of everyone requesting the creator for permission to use it, CC grants specific permissions for other's to use their work
     * For instance, if you make a drawing and want lots of people on the internet to access it without each of them individually having to ask you to use your drawing
     * Another example of Creative Commons License is when someone has a drawing online and wants users to use it, but does not want it to be used in any advertisements.

-### Open Source/Access
+### Open Source / Open Access

 Open source are programs that are made freely available for anyone to use and make modifications to (through their own version of the content)
 * Encourages people to collaborate and contribute to your creation